-Invite the young people to silently read the page, particularly focusing on how the lives of Elizabeth Seton and Frances Cabrini exemplify the word evangelization.
+- Create a mind map around the word evangelization.
+Inquire: How does the Catholic Church spread the Gospel? - Invite the students to silently read the page, particularly focusing on how the lives of Elizabeth Seton and Frances Cabrini exemplify the word evangelization.
 Then invite volunteers to add to the mind map about evangelization.

-- Have the young people look up the words missionary, catechist, and evangelization in the glossary and give an example for each of how one of the people they've learned about in this chapter is an example of it. - Point out the Did You Know feature about the Baltimore Catechism.
+- Have the students look up the words missionary, catechist. and evangelization in the glossary and give an example for each of how one of the people they've learned about in this chapter is an example - Point out the Did You Know feature about the Baltimore Catechism.